Pakistan saved by Sindh govt’s timely steps: Bilawal

 ISLAMABAD: Pakistan People’s Party (PPP) Chairman Bilawal Bhutto Zardari has said that PPP’s first priority is to save the lives of the people but through a conspiracy the efforts of Sindh government are being sabotaged.

 Sarbuland Khan briefing the PPP chairman said that Balochistan lacks test kits.
-KP's Rubina Khalid said that doctors lost their lives in the line of duty because they were not provided protective gear.
-Hasan Murtaza from Punjab complained that people of Punjab desperately need medical facilities.
-Similarly Sadia Danish apprised the chairman about Gilgit Baltistan lacking PPEs for doctors and testing kits.
+Rubina Khalid said that doctors lost their lives in the line of duty because they were not provided protective gear.
+Hasan Murtaza informed the chairman that people of Punjab are crying for medical facilities.
+Sadia Danish apprised the chairman of lack of doctors protective and testing kits in Gilgit Baltistan.
 Javed Ayub said that the federal government has totally ignored Azad Kashmir.

 The meeting was attended by Moula Bux Chandio, Dr Nafisa Shah, Qamar Zaman Kaira, Chaudhry Manzoor, Ch Munawwar Anjum, Palwasha Khan, Saeed Ghani, Hasan Murtaza, Aajiz Dhamra, Sarbuland Khan, Nawabzada Iftikhar, Rubina Khalid, Sadia Danish, Javed Ayub, Nasir Shah, Barrister Amir Hasan, Sassi Palijo, Saher Kamran and Nazir Dhoki.

-Meanwhile, Federal Information and Broadcasting Minister Senator Syed Shibli Faraz said the government of Sindh is free to take a decision on whether or not to opt for lockdown and asked why questions were raised at the federal government on this count.
+Meanwhile, Federal Information and Broadcasting Minister Senator Syed Shibli Faraz said the government of Sindh was free to take a decision on whether or not to opt for lockdown, asking why questions were raised at the federal government on this count.

-In a statement, issued here, the newly installed federal information minister asked Bilawal Bhutto Zardari and Sindh government not to blame the federal government for their failures and focus on controlling the coronavirus instead of playing politics on this serious issue.
+In a statement, issued here, the minister asked Bilawal Bhutto Zardari and Sindh government not to blame the federal government for their failures and focus on controlling the coronavirus instead of playing politics on this matter.

 He pointed out that Bilawal Bhutto and Sindh provincial ministers holding lengthy news conferences instead.
-Shibli emphasised that the opposition should support the prime minister in the fight against the virus instead of doing politics.
-He advised Bilawal not to hurt the national coherence and unity just for the sake of survival in politics.
+He emphasised that the opposition should support the prime minister in the fight against the virus instead of doing politics.

-The minister claimed the aid given by the federal government to Sindh exposes Bilawal Bhutto’s ignorance.
-He noted that 45,000 Sindh industries and 0.717 million commercial consumers were given relief in electricity bill payments.
+The minister claimed the aid given by the federal government to Sindh was exposing Bilawal Bhutto’s ignorance.
+He noted that 45,000 Sindh industries and 0.717 million commercial consumers were given relief in payment in electricity bills.

-He continued that the State Bank's deferred scheme for payment of loan installments would also be apply to Sindh and similarly the Rs1.2 trillion stimulus package would be distributed to Sindh like the other federating units.
+He added that small businesses were also given the same facility to pay bills and people of Sindh benefit like other parts of the country through utility stores.

-He went on to add that the people of Sindh benefitted like any other parts of the country through utility stores.
+He continued that the State Bank of Pakistan's deferred scheme for payment of loan installments would also be applied in Sindh.
+The Rs1.2 trillion stimulus package would be distributed among the federating units, including Sindh.

 Small traders and business owners have been given a facility package to pay their workers' salaries, Senator Shibli Faraz said.